python/cpython/Doc/howto/clinic.rst

-   Also, if the function has multiple calls to :c:func:`!PyArg_ParseTuple` or :c:func:`PyArg_ParseTupleAndKeywords` where it supports different types for the same argument, or if the function uses something besides PyArg_Parse functions to parse its arguments, it probably isn't suitable for conversion to Argument Clinic.
+   Also, if the function has multiple calls to :c:func:`!PyArg_ParseTuple` or :c:func:`PyArg_ParseTupleAndKeywords` where it supports different types for the same argument, or if the function uses something besides :c:func:`!PyArg_Parse*` functions to parse its arguments, it probably isn't suitable for conversion to Argument Clinic.
 Argument Clinic doesn't support generic functions or polymorphic parameters.